 UJO stands for unique, joyful and original jewellery.
 My aim is to craft pieces of high quality with great attention to details while adding a touch of humor and inventiveness.
 The ideas for my own collections come from nature, pop culture, occasionally from some scribblings on a piece of paper and even from the material itself.
 Digging into a piece of wax or a sheet of metal is extremely relaxing and to find the pieces hiding inside is even more rewarding.
 Snappy Snapperson and the cherry blossoms were created in this method.

-I currently work on a rented space in a jewellers workshop in Oulu, Finland.
+I worked on a rented space in a jewellers workshop for four years in Oulu, Finland.
+Currently I have no retail space, but a few colleagues and I are planning on opening one someday soon.
 My services include all traditional repairs as well as bespoke pieces.
 The high quality materials used in all my products come from reputable Finnish and Nordic producers.
 I use mainly sterling silver and precious jewels in my own collection.
 Bespoke pieces are made in your choice of metal (or from your own materials) and gemstones/diamonds.

 I craft jewellery both traditionally and by 3D modelling.
 Turn around time for bespoke pieces varies from a few weeks to several months.